-Bilateral and multilateral agreements

-Sharing expertise to promote equitable participation in heritage mechanisms for communities

-Contributions to private organizations for the preservation of cultural and natural heritage

-Sharing expertise for capacity building

-Hosting and/or attending international training courses/seminars
+Bilateral and multilateral agreements Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Not applicable

 11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?
-Yes

 11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins.
-OVPM